LOOKING TO BUY A CAVOODLE?CHECK OUT -> Our Guide to Buying Your First Cavoodle!

 Hip dysplasia

 Hip dysplasia is a deformity of the hip joint and is another issue that has been seen in Cavoodles.
-It is a condition that usually appears as the dog grows and enters adulthood because the joint does not grow properly or develops artritis Be on the look out for issues with activity as your Cavoodle ages.
+It is a condition that usually appears as the dog grows and enters adulthood because the joint does not grow properly or develops arthritis Be on the lookout for issues with activity as your Cavoodle ages.

 When breeders have a careful selection of studs and are diligent when it comes to medical examinations, you can rest assured that your Cavoodle will grow into a healthy adult dog.